evanshedges2/orthograd_improves_calibration/README.md

-# OrthoGrad: Orthogonal Gradient Method for Deep Learning
+# Orthogonal Gradient Descent Improves Neural Calibration

 This repository contains the implementation and experiments for the OrthoGrad optimizer as explored in https://arxiv.org/abs/2506.04487.